LarsKoelbel/Library_LAB_Software/readme.md

 blocks with <text>
 ```

 **Description:**
 Filters complete message blocks that contain a specific text anywhere in the block.
 Useful for filtering grouped output (like detailed book entries) instead of individual lines.

+**Note:**
+You can provide **multiple parameters**: blocks with "AI" "Python".
+Each parameter must be enclosed in quotes to be treated separately.
+The command will match blocks containing **any** of the provided texts.

 **Examples:**

 ```
 list -l | blocks with AI
 search title "Data" | blocks with available